 Using green pen, border entire page with Victorian ruler and write the above "blessing" on the border, starting in the upper left.
 Cut out three green hearts and arrange them like a shamrock (freehanded cut a stem) in the corner, near where the "blessing" began.
 (Cropgirl)

 Limited budget St. Patrick's Day crop . . . gave everyone one each green triangle, evergreen gingham triangle, shamrock die-cut and stickers.
-I came up with four fast formulas, using JUST those elements (not all on every page).
+I came up with four fast page idea, using JUST those elements (not all on every page).
 I drew sketches of each idea and copied on green paper.

-That promotes die-cuts, stickers, short-cuts and the Fast Formulas book.
+That promotes die-cuts, stickers and short-cuts.
 Point out how you could use the same ideas with birthday cake die-cut and balloon stickers, Christmas Tree die-cut and ornament stickers, school bus die-cut and book stickers.
 (Jean Gifford)

 St. Patrick's Day theme.
 Cooked Irish casserole with soda bread, and dessert.
 Put this poem on invites: